• Skip to primary navigation

 Chaff is made up of hard bits of corn hulls.
 When using heirloom grits, you'll want to skim these hard pieces off because they will never soften up when cooking.
 To remove the chaff, pour your grits in the cooking water.
 Let the grits settle a bit, then skim off the pieces that float to the top.
 I use a small mesh strainer to do this, but a spoon could work as well.

-Do I have to soak grits before I cook them?
+Do I have to soak grits?

 You don't have to soak grits before cooking them, but if you happen to have some extra time or can think to do it several hours or the night before, you will have some pretty tender, amazing grits!
 Soak them for 2 hours on the counter top, or longer in the refrigerator.
 Use the soaking liquid to cook the grits.